Inflectra/spira-documentation/docs/TaraVault_User_Manual/Using Git.md

 Another major difference between Git and Subversion is that Git has built-in support for 'branches' instead of relying on a specific folder structure.
 In Git, Branches are used to develop features isolated from each other.
-The master branch is the \"default\" branch when you create a repository.
+The master branch is the "default" branch when you create a repository.
 You can then use other branches for development and merge them back to the master branch upon completion.